USEPA/CMAQ/README.md

        - Type bldit_create_CMAQ_OMI_file.csh _compiler_.
        -  Go into the created build directory, type "make clean" and type "make".

-### Using the Utility for creating an OMI_DAT file
+### Using the Utility for creating an OMI file

 #### Satellite Inputs

-To create an OMI_DAT file, data for total ozone column density is required.
+To create an OMI file, data for total ozone column density is required.
 The utility can use daily ASCII files from two sources via the wget or curl command.